This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 All off at the end points

-Note that ALL passengers have to disembark at the end stops and re-join the line, be it Martim Montez or Campo Ourique – the amount of tourists we heard pleading to stay on was a little awkward.
-This can mean you have to wait to board the next free tram 28 but it also means everyone has a fair chance at getting a window seat so all good.
+Note that ALL Tram 28 passengers have to disembark at the end stops and re-join the line, be it Martim Montez or Campo Ourique.
+The amount of tourists we heard pleading to stay on to do the Tram 28 return route was a little awkward.

-Once you’ve ridden the tram to Campo Ourique (which is actually quite a disappointing stop, compared to the majesty of the old town), your best bet is to get back on the tram and alight somewhere in Alfama, as the sea views here are incredible.
-It also makes a great photo opportunity, in terms of getting pics of tram 28 winding through the narrow streets.
+Once you’ve ridden the Tram 28 route to Campo Ourique (which is actually quite a disappointing stop, compared to the majesty of the old town), your best bet is to get back on the tram and alight somewhere in Alfama, as the sea views here are incredible.

-One of our favourite spots in the entire city can be found high up in Alfama – Miradouro de Santa Luzia, an opulent observation point with postcard picture views from its pergola and floral garden.
+One of our favourite spots in the entire city can be found high up in Alfama (Miradouro de Santa Luzia), an opulent observation point with postcard picture views from its pergola and floral garden.

 Hop on and off, or stay put?